 Keep white noise to a minimum

-Be courtesy and respectful of others at all times.
+Be courtesy and respectful of others privacy at all times.

-We became the second owners of this nearly 100 year old house in 1991, caring for this house has been an experience of on going culture building for us over the years.....
-After being relatively light on our feet for nearly a decade after college, we returned to our home town married with two babies needing a nest.
+We became the second owners of the Chamberlain house in 1991, caring for this now 100 year old house in the heart of Madison's historic district has been an experience of on going culture building for our family over the decades....
+After being relatively light on our feet for nearly a decade after college, we returned to our home town married with two babies girls needing a nest.
 We knew we wanted to live near the grandparents and began our search!

 The Chamberlain house was listed for just one day in the newspaper and somehow I managed to persuade the owner over the phone to let me walk through.
 He had pulled the ad because he realized the house was not ready to show.
 It had become a rental property over the years with little to no maintenance, suffice it to say the house had lost its sparkle.
 I specifically remember my mother in law at the time saying after her tour, “I would not touch it with a ten foot pole.”